-Oridion® developed proprietary sample lines which can block water condensate from reaching the analyser's sample cell with the use of a hydrophobic filter at the distal end of the filter lines.
-For high-humidity applications, special filter lines with Nafion segments are used.
-Respironics® (now part of Philips®) has also developed a proprietary filter line, which incorporates an integral sample cell as part of the sample line-a more expensive solution to the problem.
+Oridion developed proprietary sample lines which can block water condensate from reaching the analyzer's sample cell with the use of a hydrophobic filter at the distal end of the filter lines.
+For high humidity applications, special filter lines with Nafion® segments are used.
+Respironics (now part of Philips) has also developed a proprietary filter line, which incorporates an integral sample cell as part of the sample line - a more expensive solution to the problem.
 A contaminated sample cell can be replaced by replacing the sample line.
-For both Oridion and Respironics, the sample line design strategy incorporates methods for absorbing and blocking water condensate from reaching the analyser itself.
-Respironics incorporates a combination of hydrophilic and hydrophobic filters to accumulate and block fluids from entering the sample cell, while Oridion utilises a hydrophobic filter at the distal end of the sample line to block fluids from entering the instrument.
-Both manufacturers incorporate Nafion tubing in some versions of their sample lines in order to remove humidity and prevent its condensation in the line.
-In applications where copious amounts of patient fluids are present, or when high levels of humidity exist in the airway, sample lines of these types may have to be frequently replaced.
+In both cases, Oridion and Respironics, the sample line design strategy incorporate methods for absorbing and blocking water condensate from reaching the analyzer itself.
+Respironics incorporate a combination of hydrophilic and hydrophobic filters to accumulate and block fluids from entering the sample cell, while Oridion utilizes a hydrophobic filter at distal end of the sample line to block fluids from entering the instrument.
+Both manufacturers incorporate Nafion® tubing in some versions of their sample lines in order to remove humidity and prevent its condensation in the line.
+In applications where copious amounts of patient fluids are present, or when high levels of humidity exists in the airway, sample lines of these types may have to be frequently replaced.
 In any case, both manufacturers recommend that the sample line replacement interval does not exceed 24 hours.
 Both Respironics and Oridion implicitly acknowledge that their fluid blocking technology is not infallible.
-A whitepaper published by Oridion on its website acknowledges that their filter "substantially reduces the transmission of microdroplets of water vapor and microorganisms into the sensor chamber."
-A comparison of the water handling capability of Oridion's Microstream® technology embedded in an OEM product, the Nellcor® NPB-75, with Respironics' LoFloTM embedded in GE's CapnoFlex LF monitor, observed that "During the trial, two NPB-75 monitors failed due to water and contaminants being drawn into the system."
-Respironics also notes in one of their publications that "no filter is immune to eventual clogging and distortion of the capnogram."
-The same publication describes an incremental improvement to the LoFlo filter design achieving. "as much as a 2:1 improvement in life compared with the original LoFlo filter design."
+A White Paper published by Ordion on their website4 acknowledges that their filter "substantially reduces the transmission of microdroplets of water vapor and microorganisms into the sensor chamber."
+A comparison of their water handling capability of Oridion's Microstream® technology embedded in an OEM product, the Nellcor NPB-75, with Respironics' LoFloTM embedded in GE's CapnoFlex LF monitor, observed that "During the trial, two NPB-75 monitors failed due to water and contaminants being drawn into the system."
+Respironics also notes in one of their publications that "no filter is immune to eventual clogging and distortion of the capnogram".
+The same publication describes an incremental improvement to the LoFlo filter design achieving "as much as a 2:1 improvement in life compared with the original LoFlo filter design."